narthikak05/python-data-structures/README.md

 ## Dictionary:
 Dictionaries are also often called maps, hashmaps, lookup tables, or associative arrays.They are ordered and key are immutable but values are mutable and don't allow duplicates.Dictionaries are used to store data values in key:value pairs.Values in dictionary items can be of any data type.
 ### dict() Constructor:
+Standard dictionary in Python, which stores key-value pairs.
+Example:
 ```
 a = dict(name = "John", age = 36, country = "Norway")
 print(a)
 ```
 ### collections.OrderedDict:
 Python includes a specialized dict subclass that remembers the insertion order of keys added to it: collections.OrderedDict.
+Example:
 ```
 from collections import OrderedDict
 ordered_dict = OrderedDict()